ddsc/ddsc-logging/README.rst

 ddsc-logging
 ============

 In the DDSC project, several applications are collaborating in a distributed environment.
 To monitor the entire system, it's convenient to aggregate all logging messages in a central place.
 The ddsc-logging library solves this by providing a handler that sends all disparate messages to a single broker, viz.
 RabbitMQ.
-From there on, the messages can be monitored on a console, persisted to a database, etc. Filtering can be done based on 2 criteria: the source (hostname) and severity of the message.
+From there on, the messages can be monitored at your console, persisted to a database, etc. Filtering can be done based on 2 criteria: the source (hostname) and severity of the message.
 The code is large based on the excellent tutorial at `www.rabbitmq.com <http://www.rabbitmq.com/>`_.

 Building ddsc-logging
 ---------------------